uwitonzebrendah/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - "a script that changes the working directory to the previous one" file /tmp/iamafile "it prints the file named iamafile" ln -s /bin/ls __ls__ "used to create a symbolic link in the current directory"
+cd - "a script that changes the working directory to the previous one" file /tmp/iamafile "it prints the file named iamafile" ln -s /bin/ls __ls__ "used to create a symbolic link in the current directory" cp -nu *.html .. "script that copies all the HTML files from the current working directory to the parent of the working directory"